Pros: Few leaks

 Cons: Poor absorption, below average comfort, price

-Our Analysis and Hands-on Test Results
+Our Analysis and Test Results

 Poof was started by a mother of 5, Debra Lee, an award-winning designer.
 Debra found diaper changes frustrating due to poor features and guilt over how disposable options impact the environment.
 Debra used her background in textiles combined with technology and innovation to create what they call an environmentally responsible diaper that minimizes its impact on the planet.
 The company motto is "Better for you baby.
 Better for our Planet.
 Poof = Change."

-This diaper performed well in our tests for leaks with no leaking observed after the mock urine was applied to the diaper.
+This diaper performed well in our tests for leaks with no leaking observed after applying the mock urine to the diaper.
 In our research of online reviews from parents on Amazon, the diaper scored about average compared to the competition with few users complaining of leaking problems with this product.

 — Juliet Spurrier, MD & Wendy Schmitz